 - Grief Song: "It's Summertime" is dedicated to a friend of the band from Japan who had passed away from cancer.
 Wayne Coyne wrote the song as a way of consoling her grieving family.

-- Killer Robot: "They're programmed to destroy us".
+- Killer Robot: The titular robots.
+"They're programmed to destroy us".

 - Instrumentals: "Yoshimi Battles the Pink Robots Pt.
 2" and "Approaching Pavonis Mons by Balloon".
 The coda to "One More Robot", entitled "Sympathy 3000-21", could also qualify as one.

 - New Sound Album: This album sees the band move into an electronica-based direction, with hip hop beats and acoustic guitars often taking centre stage.

 - Phlebotinum Pills: "She's gotta be strong to fight them.
 So she's taken lots of vitamins".
 Yep, vitamins somehow give her the power.

 - Questioning Title?: "Are You a Hypnotist??" and "Do You Realize??" both have question marks in the titles.

 - Ridiculously Human Robots: "One More Robot" deals with a AI that begins to develop emotions.